cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/transformations.md

 ![My Contact](https://cl.ly/0f3T362i0A1d/Screen%20Shot%202017-02-01%20at%2011.06.42%20AM.png)

-Now lets configure some settings for MyContact.
-Above the field mapping are three setting toggles.
+Now, configure some settings for MyContact.
+Above the field mappings, there are three setting toggles.

 - **Add to Docs** will add MyContact to the swagger docs for this instance of Salesforce.
 - **Inherit Config** will inherit the configuration of a MyContact object at the Organization level
 - **Ignore Unmapped** will strip any fields out of the original object that haven't been mapped to the common object.
 Trying saving your object and hitting the try it out button to see the difference with it off and on.

-For this example, turn **Add to Docs** and **Ingnore Unmapped** on and leave inherit config off.
+For this example, turn **Add to Docs** and **Ignore Unmapped** on and leave inherit config off.

 ![Transform Config](https://cl.ly/3E1s1h0B1t0W/Screen%20Shot%202017-02-01%20at%2011.23.07%20AM.png)